SAP/fundamental-styles/docs/pages/components/calendar.md

 ## Calendar modifiers
-This are classes used to describe the look general look of calendar.
+These are classes used to describe the general look of calendar.

 <div class="fd-calendar" style="width: 100%;">
     <table style="width: 100%;">